-Nikusui is one of the representative soup dishes of Osaka, Japan.
-The flavor of the dashi broth, which combines bonito and beef, is sure to stimulate your appetite.
+Nikusui is one of the signature soup dishes of Osaka, Japan.
+The flavor of the broth, made from bonito flakes (katsuobushi) and beef, is sure to stimulate your appetite.
+While the soup alone is delicious, adding tofu can enhance the overall satisfaction of the dish.

 Jump to: